platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 | RAM                         | Depends on the [container profile](/manage-resources/adjust-resources.md#advanced-container-profiles). |
 | Disk size (only applicable if the app or service requires a disk)                   | 512 MB |

-If you don't want to use those default resources, you can set another [resource initialization strategy](/manage-resources/resource-init.md#set-a-resource-initialization-strategy).
+If you don't want to use these default resources, you can set another [resource initialization strategy](/manage-resources/resource-init.md#set-a-resource-initialization-strategy).
-You can also [adjust those resources](/manage-resources/adjust-resources.md) after your project or new container has been deployed.
+You can also [adjust resources](/manage-resources/adjust-resources.md) after your project or new container has been deployed.

 {{% note %}}